Aviation's Attic

 istory is an endless storehouse of treasures, and pioneer aviation is one of its richest rooms.
 Small wonder that pilots like to spend hours "hangar flying," sharing tale after tale .
 Any aviation story worth telling is rich with adventure and discovery.
 After all, these are tales about men and women who fly, a unique and awesome ability that mankind has only developed in the last century.

 Part of our job at the Wright Brothers Aeroplane Company is to dig up pioneer aviation stories, brush them off, and share them with you.
 In doing so, we organize that information so that it presents a coherent picture of the lives of the Wright brothers and the history of early aviation.
-But we occasionally find unique and interesting treasures that don' quite fit the categories we've developed.
+But we occasionally find unique and interesting treasures that don't quite fit the categories we've developed.
 Rather than ignore these odd gems, we've decided to bring them front and center.
 Here, then are a few of the unique and precious oddities that we've discovered in the far corners of aviation's attic.

 With the Wrights in America